• Product Introduction

 Quick Start

-Under the ./node-functions directory, use the following example code to create your first Node Functions:
+Cloud Functions takes Node Functions as an example.
+Under the `./node-functions/api` directory of the project, use the following example code to create your first Node Functions:

 export default function onRequest(context) {